toniidowu/BLL-Dashboard/README.md

 This project is an interactive Shiny dashboard designed to visualize blood lead level (BLL) data for children under 6 across Georgia.
 I built this tool to help track screening rates and prevalence trends by county and year, making it easier to identify high-risk areas that need public health attention.

-### View the Dashboard
-You can interact with the live dashboard here: [https://0p75pg-toni-idowu.shinyapps.io/BLL_Dashboard/](https://0p75pg-toni-idowu.shinyapps.io/BLL_Dashboard/)

 ### Contents
 * **BLL_Dashboard.Rmd**: The R Markdown code for the Shiny app.
 * **data/**: The Excel datasets used for the analysis and visualizations.